 A great mosaic on the water.
 The architectural volume and language constitute an attempt to combine dimensions of the singular dwellings with the wider one of Darsena industrial landscape playing with formal elements offered by a very low budget in social housing.
 The rigid stereometry of pure volumes and the use of colourful plasters echo the compact dome in Teodorico’s Mausoleum and the tradition of polychrome mosaics in Ravenna, nonetheless without an explicit evocation.

 ITER Cooperativa Ravennate sul territorio

 The new residential building is part of a large urban renewal project next to the Ravenna station on both sides of an artificial canal serving as a harbour for the industries of the area.
 The overall plan by Boeri studio envisages a new park parallel to the water and a series of rather tall volumes along the waterfront, which currently belongs to the harbour precinct but should in time become open to the public.
-Within the uncertainty of this “Sliding Doors” future, we designed a double-faced residential complex, relating to the existing city fabric but ready to open towards the water edge and its possible future transformation into a promenade.
+The building is a double-faced residential complex, facing on one side the existing city fabric but ready to open towards the water edge and its possible future transformation into a promenade.
 On the city side, a green rampart hosting the covered car park leads to a raised central court overlooking the water.
 A number of small shops and the atriums leading to the vertical distribution shafts opens onto this semi-public “piazza”, which will be connected to the water promenade by a ramp running parallel to the structure.

 This effect of momentary “camouflage” of the dimension of the building helps connecting its “domestic” dimension to its perception from the waterside and the city, where it stands alone as a temporary “landmark” waiting for the development to transform the landscape of this part of the city.